-The Company measures the value of its performance rights using the listed price of the Company's shares at the date of granting of the rights, as the rights convert to ordinary shares at a ratio of 1:1.
+The Company measures the value of its performance rights using a Black & Scholes valuation on the date of granting of the rights.
 The Company then determines the probability that performance conditions attaching to the rights will be met and the rights will convert.
 Where the probability is greater than 50%, the full value is assigned to the rights.
 Where the probability is less than 50%, no value is assigned to the rights.
 The value of the rights are then amortised into expense evenly over the service period to the date of expiry, resulting in a share based payment expense in profit or loss and accumulating in the Share based payment reserve in equity on the Consolidated Statement of Financial Position.

-(J) PROVISIONS
+(I) PROVISIONS